Pre-Arrival Information

 Temporary Housing – Hotels

-It is recommended to make hotel reservations in advance.
-Prices are subject to change and 17% tax is added to all hotel rates.
+It is recommended that hotel reservations be made in advance.
+Prices are subject to change, and a 17% tax is added to all hotel rates.
 Ask if there is a discount for Rice students and staff.
 Most hotels require paid reservations in advance or a credit card number.
-Unpaid reservations are usually cancelled after 6:00 p.m., unless the hotel is notified in advance of your late arrival plans.
+Unpaid reservations are usually canceled after 6:00 p.m. unless the hotel is notified in advance of your late arrival plans.

 Many hotels have a swimming pool and coffee shop or restaurant.
 Some have free shuttle bus services.
 Some allow children to stay at no extra charge.
 Hotel rates typically include your room only with no meals.
 You will be charged an additional day’s rate if you do not vacate your room by the designated time.
 The term “double” usually means two double beds.
 A “single” usually costs less for a couple.
 The cost of a “single” and a charge for an extra person may be less than that for the “double.”